koendv/paste_dispenser/README.md

     avrdude done.
 Thank you.

 This finishes writing bootloader and sketch to the solder paste dispenser.
 Disconnect the Arduino Uno.
-As the atmega328p now contains a bootloader sketches can now be uploaded using the solder paste dispenser serial port.
+The atmega328p now contains a bootloader.
+Sketches can now be uploaded using the solder paste dispenser serial port.

 ## Making your own